P-Argyropoulos/AmbiScious/README.md

     Future implementations:

-Next steps in the course of development are a gameplay story and a purpose that the level design gonna based of, enemy Ai with aggresive behaviour against the character , Boss fight and UI and Audio sound and audio effects.
+Next steps in the course of development are a gameplay story and a purpose that the level design gonna based of, enemy Ai with aggresive behaviour against the character , Boss fight, UI, Audio sound and audio effects.

 Also a better connection between animations and movement.